Key Takeaways

 What is Aircall?

 Aircall started in Paris in 2014 as a direct challenge to hardware-heavy, slow-to-configure phone systems.
-A few months in, the founding team recognized something important: the value of a business phone system isn't just in the call — it's in what happens after.
-That insight drove Aircall to prioritize CRM integrations above almost everything else.
-By 2025, the company surpassed $175 million in ARR, cementing its place as one of the most recognized cloud business phone systems in the sales stack.
-It's a brand name that shows up in enterprise shortlists and feels safe to choose for a Sales VP who needs to justify their decision to a CFO.
+A few months in, the founding team recognised something important: the value of a business phone system is not just in the call, it is in what happens after.
+That insight drove Aircall to prioritise CRM integrations above almost everything else.
+By 2025 the company surpassed $175 million in ARR, cementing its place as one of the most recognised cloud business phone systems in the sales stack.
+It is a brand name that shows up on enterprise shortlists and feels safe to choose for a sales VP who needs to justify the decision to a CFO.

 Why Aircall is a good option

-Aircall's integration with Salesforce is particularly strong — it's one of the few systems with a dedicated advanced Salesforce integration that goes beyond basic logging.
-HubSpot, Pipedrive, Attio, Microsoft Dynamics, and HighLevel are all supported.
-The platform covers 38 countries for local numbers, unlimited US/Canada calling and SMS, and includes AI transcription and summaries in the base plan.
+Aircall's Salesforce integration is particularly strong, one of the few on this list that goes meaningfully beyond basic call logging.
+HubSpot, Pipedrive, Attio, Microsoft Dynamics, Odoo, Zoho, Intercom, and HighLevel are all supported natively.
+The platform covers 38 countries for local numbers, includes unlimited US and Canada calling and SMS, and ships call transcription and voicemail transcription on every plan.
 Call monitoring features (listen, whisper, barge) make it popular with sales managers who coach reps on live calls.

-There are real trade-offs for smaller teams, though.
-The 3-license minimum means you're spending at least $120/month before you've placed a single call.
-AI features are limited to English and French, which is a notable gap for international teams.
-Several former Aircall customers have noted that once your team falls below 50 users, support becomes minimal, and the platform shifts its attention to enterprise accounts.
-Add-ons — AI Voice Agent at $0.49/minute, WhatsApp at $10/user/month, Analytics+ at $15/user/month — can quickly push the effective cost well above the sticker price.
+There are real trade-offs for smaller teams.
+The 3-license minimum means you are spending at least $120/month on monthly billing, or $90/month annually, before you place a single call.
+More importantly, the AI story has changed: call summaries, topic recognition, sentiment analysis, and call scoring are no longer in the base plan.
+They now require AI Assist at $9/user/month, and the advanced tier with live transcription, playbooks, and automated CRM updates costs $49/user/month through AI Assist Pro.
+AI features are also limited to English and French, a notable gap for international teams.
+Several former Aircall customers have noted that once your team falls below 50 users, support becomes minimal and the platform shifts its attention to enterprise accounts.
 For teams exploring alternatives, check out our roundup of the best Aircall alternatives.

 Aircall Pricing

-• Professional — $70/license/month: Advanced analytics, power dialer, voicemail drop, unlimited call recordings.
+- Professional, $70/license/month, or $50/license/month billed annually: advanced analytics, power dialer, voicemail drop, unlimited call recordings.

 Demo Video of Aircall